antmicro/github-actions-runner-scalerunner/README.md

 Copyright (c) 2020-2021 [Antmicro](https://www.antmicro.com)

-This repository contains the scripts and configuration files for building an image used by [Antmicro's GitHub Actions runner](https://github.com/antmicro/runner).
+This project contains the scripts and configuration files for building an image used by [Antmicro's GitHub Actions runner](https://github.com/antmicro/runner).

 ## Usage